VamshiReddy02/DevOps-Journey/Days/Day2.md

 ## Computer Network

 ### What is Network?
-In simple term, it just means computers connected together
+In simple terms, it just means computers connected

 ### Internet
 A collection of these computer networks